Deep Reinforcement Learning, a textbook: Tabular Value-Based Agents

 \subsubsection{Off-Policy Q-Learning}

-Off-policy learning is more complicated; it uses separate behavior and target policies: one for exploratory downward selection behavior, and one to update as the current target backup policy.
-Learning (backing up) is from data {\em off\/} the downward behavior policy, and the whole method is therefore called off-policy learning.
+Off-policy learning is more complicated; it may learn its policy from actions that are different from the one just taken.

-The most well-known off-policy algorithm is Q-learning~\cite{watkins1989learning}.
-It gathers information from explored moves, it evaluates states as if a greedy policy was used, even when the actual behavior performed an exploration step.
+The best-known off-policy algorithm is Q-learning~\cite{watkins1989learning}.
+It performs exploiting and exploring selection actions as before, but it evaluates states as if a greedy policy is used always, even when the actual behavior performed an exploration step.

 The Q-learning update formula is